Most Common Problems in a 2013-2020 Ford Fusion

 Oil Leaks

-For help with this issue, see this guide on replacing the valve cover gasket on Ford 2.5L engine.
+For help with this issue, see this guide on replacing the valve cover gasket on the Ford 2.5L engine.

 Alternator